Defalt-Meh/Spotify-Data-Analysis-Exploring-My-Listening-Habits/README.md

 This project’s data was extracted from the vaults of Spotify using the sanctified export feature, combined with my curated playlists of righteous auditory glory.
 The dataset includes:

 - **Song listening history**: Chronicles of every track that has blessed my ears.
-- **Playlists**: Detailed tomes of songs from my sacred playlists.
+- **Playlists**: Detailed tomes of songs from my not so sacred playlists.
 - **Timeframe**: Spanning the years of 2019 to 2024, this is my holy scripture of sound.
+Time that I lost my golden prime...

-**Note**: The raw data has been locked away in the Forbidden Archive to protect my identity from data-daemons.
+**Note**: The raw data has been locked away in the Forbidden Archive to protect my identity from data-daemons.(.gitignore)

 ---